Prophetic Scriptures of Jesus' Suffering and Resurrection

 Hos 6:1 Come,H1980 and let us returnH7725 untoH413 the LORD:H3068 forH3588 heH1931 hath torn,H2963 and he will healH7495 us; he hath smitten,H5221 and he will bind us up.H2280

-The first sentence is translated well and describes Hosea's plea for the house or people of Israel to return unto the LORD who they had forsaken, along with His commandments (Deu 30: 1-3; Isa 55:7; Jer 3:12; Hos 7:10).
+The first sentence is translated well and describes Hosea's plea for the house of Israel to return unto the LORD who they had forsaken, along with His commandments (Deu 30: 1-3; Isa 55:7; Jer 3:12; Hos 7:10).
 However, in the next sentence we see that the word "hath" was added with "torn" which means to pull to pieces.

 At this time we will look at just how horribly the Lord Jesus Christ did suffer at the hands of the Romans while receiving stripes or lashes (scourging) from the Roman whip called "The Roman Flagrum".
 From the internet: